11 Sep On Metrics, Data, Information, Science, and How We Use Them – Part 1

 But don’t take my word for all this.
 Be a Scientist!
 Test it!

-A Scientist would start with one of these theories, review the published data that is available related to it, and set up an experiment to test whether it’s accurate.
+A Scientist would start with one of these theories, review the published data that is available related to the theory, and set up an experiment to test whether it’s accurate.
 A Scientist would make a living by being curious about whether there’s a more effective way.

 What questions are you asking of your data?
 Here are a few of mine: